gpsblues/Publii-Plugin-CSV-Maker/README.md

 ![Publii plugin screenshot](https://raw.githubusercontent.com/gpsblues/Publii-Plugin-CSV-Maker/refs/heads/main/.assets/screen.png)

-This plugin allows you to create and edit CSV files with ease, offering various customization options.
-Files can be saved either in the root directory or in the plugin's subfolder.
-Additionally, the plugin automatically processes delimiters typed within fields, ensuring that CSV standards are met.
+This plugin enables you to effortlessly create and edit **simple CSV files** with various customization options. **Designed primarily for basic data structures** like geographical coordinates (name, latitude, longitude) for small maps or similar simple datasets, it supports **up to 10 columns** and **unlimited rows** of manually entered data.
+Files can be saved either in your site's root directory or in the plugin's dedicated subfolder.
+The plugin automatically handles delimiter characters within fields, ensuring proper CSV formatting compliance.

-It’s the ideal solution for creating CSV files directly in Publii, eliminating the need for manual downloads and uploads.
+**Note:** This is a manual-entry-only solution - bulk import functionality is not included.

 ## Installation and Usage